Tomi-Beep/design-of-algorithms/laboratory-problems/greedy/README.md

 ### Input
 Each test contains multiple test cases.
 The first line contains the number of test cases t (1 ≤ t ≤ 10⁴).
 The description of the test cases follows.

+## Problem 08: People and Keys
+There are n people and k keys on a straight line.
+Every person wants to get to the office which is located on the line as well.
+To do that, he needs to reach some point with a key, take the key and then go to the office.
+Once a key is taken by somebody, it couldn't be taken by anybody else.

+You are to determine the minimum time needed for all n people to get to the office with keys.
+Assume that people move a unit distance per 1 second.
+If two people reach a key at the same time, only one of them can take the key.
+A person can pass through a point with a key without taking it.

+Input
+The first line contains three integers n, k and p (1 ≤ n ≤ 1 000, n ≤ k ≤ 2 000, 1 ≤ p ≤ 10^9) — the number of people, the number of keys and the office location.

+The second line contains n distinct integers a1, a2, ..., an (1 ≤ ai ≤ 10^9) — positions in which people are located initially.
+The positions are given in arbitrary order.

+The third line contains k distinct integers b1, b2, ..., bk (1 ≤ bj ≤ 10^9) — positions of the keys.
+The positions are given in arbitrary order.

+Note that there can't be more than one person or more than one key in the same point.
+A person and a key can be located in the same point.

+Output
+Print the minimum time (in seconds) needed for all n to reach the office with keys.

 The first line of each test case contains a single integer n (1 ≤ n ≤ 2⋅10⁵).